Project · 2025

 Requests your location to select the nearest NOAA station.
 Open full screen ↗

-• ema / smoothAngle Exponential moving average smoother and wrap-safe angle interpolation.
-Prevents the clock hand from jumping as station blend weights shift.
-Handles the 0°/360° boundary without branch logic.
+• ema / smoothAngle Exponential moving average and wrap-safe angle interpolation.
+Keeps the hand smooth across the 0°/360° boundary as blend weights shift over time.